OADA/oada-docs/rest-specs/Authentication_and_Authorization.md

   `client_secret_alg_supported` key of the provider's `oada-configuration`.
 RSA 256 (RS256 in [JSON Web Algorithms][jwa] speak) is required to be supported by all clients and providers.
-- The JWT body must include an `ac` key and it should be set equal to the access code from the OAuth 2.0 code flow.
-The secret should be considered invalid if either the `ac` key is missing or is not set to be equal to access code.
+- The JWT body must include the `ac` key and it is equal to the access code from the OAuth 2.0 code flow.
+The secret should be considered invalid if either the `ac` key is missing or is not equal to that sessions access code.

 #### Example Client Secret